kyhau/aws-notebook/SecureNetworkInfrastructure.md

 VPC Endpoints allow access to public AWS services, or service provided by 3rd parties, without requiring an Internet Gateway to be attached to the VPC, or any NAT instance/gateway.
 It means your network communications no longer have to flow over the public internet to reach the public interfaces of AWS services such as S3, API Gateways, etc.

-**Gateway Endpoints**
+### Gateway Endpoints

-- A gateway endpoint is a gateway that is target for a specified route in your route table, used for traffic destined to a supported AWS services.
+- Attach Endpoint policy; not SG
 - Region specific; need to be in the same region.
 - Support AWS Public Services
 - The following services are supported:
   - S3
   - DynamoDB
-- A **gateway endpoint** requires a route in the route tables for any subnets where the gateway will be used.
+- A **gateway endpoint** requires a route in the route tables for any subnets where the gateway will be used, for traffic destined to a supported AWS services.
-  The destination is a “prefix list” (always prefixed with “pl-”), which is virtual entry which represents a service in a region.
+- The destination is a “prefix list” (always prefixed with “pl-”), which is virtual entry which represents a service in a region.
 - E.g. Route: `Destination=pl-1a2b3c4d, Target=vpce-11bb22cc (VPCE-ID)`
-- Specify Endpoint policies, will be applied to the endpoint to limit the functionality of the endpoint.
+- **Endpoint policies** will be applied to the endpoint to limit the functionality of the endpoint.
    ```
    “Resource”: [“arn:aws:s3:::sharedpics”, “arn:aws:s3:::sharedpics/*”]
    ```
-- A **resource policy** can be utilised to limit the resource to one or more VPC endpoints.
+- **Resource policy** can be utilised to limit the resource to one or more VPC endpoints.
 - You cannot use `aws:SourceIp` condition, use `aws:sourceVpce` instead.
    ```
    “Principal”: “*”,